osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Open questions, limitations

 1. Should it be possible to define frames in a world file?
 This could be useful for models defined in the world file, but could prevent a model to be used in any world, unless a default pose is assumed.
 1. Is the extra work of defining multiple frames offset by the added benefits?
 The main benefit is that link geometry can be changed easily, without having to recompute multiple poses.

 ### Architecture

+## ign-math

+Proposition: add a new class to ign-math, named "FramesHierarchy" that contains the tree of frames.
+Objects of this type will typically be populated with frames as they are read during the parsing of SDF documents.

+1. void AddFrame(const string &name, const Pose &pose);
+1.

+## SDFormat changes

-The Element class is responsible is where the frame information is read from.
+The Element class is where the frame information is read from.
 Each Frame instance has a parent Frame member.

 A valid Frame should have a parent list that never visits a single frame more than once (circular dependency), and the end of the list must point to the world frame (otherwise the pose cannot be evaluated numerically).
 See below for backwards compatibility.

 This mechanism will be a modified implmentation of the following function:

 ~~~
+// this is the current version
 sdf::Pose sdf::Element::GetValuePose (const std::string &_key = "")

+// this is the proposed version.
+You can specify a relative frame to get the Pose from.
+By default,
+// the absolute position in the world frame is used
+sdf::Pose sdf::Element::GetValuePose (const std::string &_key = "", const std::string &_frame="world")

 ~~~

 In order to enumerate the list of frames, the standard sdf::Element and sdf::Param API can be used to identify the correct frame for each Pose Element, and each pose offset from its parent.